Latest posts by Dennis Restauro (see all)

-The 2017/2018 NBA season is underway.
+Basketball Season is quickly approaching.
+The 2018-19 season will tip off on Tuesday, Oct.
+16 on TNT.
 With all teams being broadcast on regional sports networks, many basketball fans assume you need a cable or satellite TV provider to watch games.
 This isn’t the case in most parts of the country.
 In this guide, I’ll explain how every basketball fan can watch the NBA online without cable this season.

 How To Watch the NBA Online